 Magic Kingdom is the first among the foursome, first among its peers, first in our hearts and minds when it comes to Disney World.
 Walt had this amazing vision for it, so he built it to be weirdly inaccessible, meaning the nearly 53 THOUSAND people visiting it DAILY have to bottleneck through one teeny tiny, wholly inadequate entrance that can only be reached via ferry or monorail.

-We rode Haunted Mansion, which the kids declared “not that scary” with some relief.
-Pirates of the Caribbean where we got a little wet.
-Dumbo the Flying Elephant, which now has a component under the big top where kids can play in a little circus-themed playground while you wait.
+We rode: Haunted Mansion, which the kids declared “not that scary” with some relief; Pirates of the Caribbean where we got a little wet; Dumbo the Flying Elephant, which now has a component under the big top where kids can play in a little circus-themed playground while you wait.
 We avoided the spitting camel in front of the The Magic Carpets of Aladdin.
 We climbed the Swiss Family Treehouse which was stupid given the enormity of my bad ankle.
 It hasn’t spoken to me since.
-Barnstormer, a roller coaster friendly enough for even our anxious kiddos.
-The People Mover, a couple of times, because it oddly became one of Brady’s favourite “rides” and I have no idea why but didn’t object because despite its surprisingly long line, it is a 16 minute sit that my throbbing ankle (I swear it had its own heart beat) was always grateful for.
-Buzz Lightyear’s Space Ranger Spin, which is a lot of good fun, even if my sister thought my steering was rubbish and took over half way through.
-Jungle Cruise, soon to be a Dwayne Johnson/Emily Blunt movie, a favourite of my brother-in-law who has a special appreciation for corny dad jokes.
+Some of us did Barnstormer, a roller coaster friendly enough for even our anxious kiddos; everyone enjoyed The People Mover a couple of times, because it oddly became one of Brady’s favourite “rides” and I have no idea why but didn’t object because despite its surprisingly long line, it is a 16 minute sit that my throbbing ankle (I swear it had its own heart beat) was always grateful for.
+Buzz Lightyear’s Space Ranger Spin is a lot of good fun, even if my sister thought my steering was rubbish and took over half way through.
+Jungle Cruise, soon to be a Dwayne Johnson/Emily Blunt movie, is an absolute must, and a favourite of my brother-in-law, who has a special appreciation for corny dad jokes.

 And on our last day, when my ankle was a special shade of purple that communicates ENOUGH rather effectively, Sean and I did a secondary tour of the park called sit and eat (and drink).
 We went to Gaston’s pub and drank Lefou’s Brew.
 We went to the Cheshire Cat Cafe and had a cat tail pastry and a Wonderland slush, complete with candy-coated straw.
 That’s where I also enjoyed my favourite ride at Disney World: a clean women’s washroom with no line!